baidu-research/UnDepthflow/README.md

 ## Preparing training data
 You would need to download all of the [KITTI raw data](http://www.cvlibs.net/datasets/kitti/raw_data.php) and calibration files to train the model.
 You would also need the training files of [KITTI 2012](http://www.cvlibs.net/datasets/kitti/eval_stereo_flow.php?benchmark=stereo) and [KITTI 2015](http://www.cvlibs.net/datasets/kitti/eval_scene_flow.php?benchmark=stereo) for validating the models.

+## Pretrained models
+The pretrained models described in the paper can be downloaded [here](https://drive.google.com/open?id=1iOjsq6bePCf8j4InRiMGhMscpNPPQ6TL).

 ## Training
 As described in the paper, the training are organized into three stages sequentially.